 “To fish by trailing a baited line along behind a boat.”Google search result for trolling

 Everyone has their nervous tic, that thing that they just can’t keep themselves from doing.
-Popping gum, clicking a ballpoint pen, tapping their feet, clearing their throat, whatever form it takes, everyone has them.
-I have been known to create rhythms with clap-snapping while walking.
-Pen clicking is the reason I don’t like holding a pen in my hand, I’ve had enough of them slapped out of my hand over the years to realize how annoying some people find that repetitive noise.
-It can’t be because of the dysgraphia, that certainly wouldn’t have a thing to do with it.
+Even if you think you don’t have a nervous tic, you have them.
+Ask your closest friends about annoying habits of yours.
+They’ll have a list.
+Popping gum, clicking a ballpoint pen, tapping feet, restless leg, clearing the throat, whatever form the tic takes, everyone has them.
+I’ve had enough pens slapped out of my hands over the years to realize how annoying some people find that repetitive noise.
+Being expected to write something with pen and paper makes me nervous, and I’ll do anything to delay having to do that.

-But I also have a darker confession to make when it comes to nervous tics.
-I troll trolls.
+I started this article that way because I have a confession to make.
+My annoying internet habit is that I troll trolls.
 The barbed replies that I compose to posts in online forums and social platforms frequently happen without any planning on my part.
-As far as nervous tics go, trolling the unwanted and unwelcome, tormenting them with attacks that they will feel obliged to counter, speaks to internal issues of conformity and certitude that I wrestle with.
+As far as nervous tics or bad habits go, trolling the unwanted and unwelcome, tormenting them with attacks that they will feel obliged to counter, speaks to internal issues of conformity and certitude that I wrestle with.
 And I do wrestle with them from online moment to online moment.
-There have been far more words that I’ve deleted from posts than I’ve actually ever posted in the decades since I started spending time on the internet.
+There have been far more words that I’ve deleted from posts than I’ve ever posted in the decades since I started spending time on the internet.